 Your Prime membership offers a lot more than free shipping, though.
 To get even more out of Prime, don't forget to take full advantage of all its extra perks.

 One of the most convenient perks of your Prime membership is unlimited photo storage on Amazon Drive.
 You can add photos from your phone or computer and access them from your devices.
 You also have the option to back up those photos automatically with the Amazon Photos app.
 This way, you can free up precious storage space on your phone.
 Amazon says it doesn't adjust or reduce the quality of your images, either.

 In addition to unlimited photo storage, Prime members also get 5 GB of data storage for free, which is useful for saving videos and other files.

 With Prime Pantry, you can skip the supermarket and have grocery staples delivered to your door.
 For a flat fee of $5.99, you can order all the kitchen, household, and pet care items you can fit in a box.
 Each time you add an order to your virtual Pantry box, Amazon will tell you how much room you have left.
 And if the order is over $35, Prime members get free delivery.

 Prime members also get access to Prime Video, where they can find a huge selection of free movies and TV shows, including its original programming.
 Similarly, Prime Music includes a massive collection of streaming music from top artists.
 The songs are ad-free and you can download them to your device in order to listen to them even when you’re not connected to data.

 Prime also gives away free entertainment credits via its “no-rush shipping” option.
-Your Prime membership comes with free two-day shipping, but if you choose a later delivery date, you can score digital credits toward eBooks, music, videos, apps, video games, and software.
+Your Prime membership comes with free two-day shipping, but if you choose a later delivery date, you can score digital credits toward eBooks, music, videos, and apps.